 Sana for onboarding.
 Cloaked for menus and overall density spacing and component simplicity.
 Discord for sidebar logic and information density.

-The most interesting decisions on this project weren't visual.
-Choosing the logo over AI, defaulting to light mode for functional reasons, designing an onboarding that shows before it explains.
-All of these came from thinking about the product problem first.
+The most interesting decisions here weren't visual.
+Choosing sender logos over AI-generated images, defaulting to light mode for readability, designing an onboarding that shows before it explains.
+All of these came from thinking about the product problem first, then finding the simplest interface that solves it.